kotlasaicharan/Instacart-Data-Analysis/README.md

 **Lift > 1**: Positive correlation

 Products complement each other
-Example: Lift = 2 means customers are twice as likely to buy B when they buy A
+Example: Item A increases the likelihood of Item B being purchased.
+The higher the lift value, the stronger the association.
+For example, a lift of 3 for the rule {Cereal → Milk} means that a customer is three times more likely to buy milk if they have already put cereal in their basket, compared to the general likelihood of any customer buying milk

 **Lift < 1**: Negative correlation